SheilaTran-UCF/Data-Management-System-/README.md

-📊 Employee Tracker – CEN 3024C Final Project
+##📊 Employee Tracker – CEN 3024C Final Project </br>
-✅ Overview
+✅ Overview</br>
 Employee Tracker is a Java-based Data Management System (DMS) built with Spring Boot, Thymeleaf, and SQLite.
-It allows users to perform full CRUD operations (Create, Read, Update, Delete) and includes a custom tenure report feature that groups employees by years of service.
+It allows users to perform full CRUD operations (Create, Read, Update, Delete) and includes a custom tenure report feature that groups employees by years of service.</br></br>

-This project was completed as the final deliverable for CEN 3024C – Data Management Systems at Valencia College.
+This project was completed as the final deliverable for CEN 3024C – Data Management Systems

 🚀 Features
 ✅ Add, edit, delete, and view employees